Quantum Mpemba Effect Induced by Non-Markovian Exceptional Points: Introduction

-However, the above LEP-induced QMPE is largely confined to the Born-Markov approximation, which is only acceptable in the weak-coupling regime~\cite{RevModPhys.88.021002,RevModPhys.89.015001,PhysRevE.90.022122,PhysRevLett.109.170402}.
-If the system-bath coupling becomes sufficiently strong, the non-Markovianity, which is commonly encoded in the memory kernel of a time-non-local equation of motion~\cite{Breuer}, invalidates the traditional Lindblad master equation as well as the concept of LEPs~\cite{Lin2025}.
-This indicates a gap in understanding the relationship between LEPs and QMPE in non-Markovian scenarios.
+However, the above LEP-induced QMPE is largely confined to the Born-Markov approximation, which is only valid in the weak-coupling regime or when the bath energy spectrum is flat \cite{RevModPhys.88.021002,RevModPhys.89.015001,PhysRevE.90.022122,PhysRevLett.109.170402}.
+If the coupling becomes sufficiently strong, the non-Markovianity, which is commonly encoded in the memory kernel of a time-nonlocal equation of motion~\cite{Breuer}, invalidates the traditional Lindblad master equation as well as the concept of LEP~\cite{Lin2025}.
+This non-Markovianity is not merely a theoretical extension but a necessary reflection of experimental reality.
+Recent advances in the superconducting circuit platform have clearly demonstrated non-Markovian dynamics~\cite{jk6y-55xp}, making the non-Markovianity essential in real quantum devices.
+There have been a few studies on non-Markovian QMPE~\cite{PhysRevLett.134.220403,strachan2025acceleratedcalculationimpuritygreens,alyürük2025thermodynamiclimitsmpembaeffect,5xrr-x2rm}, these studies typically employed the time-convolutionless master equation with a time-dependent Liouvillian operator~\cite{PhysRevB.83.115416,PhysRevLett.104.070406}.
+First, the time-convolutionless master equation is not the only non-Markovian dynamics method~\cite{RevModPhys.89.015001}, studying the QMPE from other perspectives can provide completely different insights.
+Second, the time-convolutionless master equation complicates the application of traditional spectral analysis techniques for identifying LEPs in non-Markovian scenarios.
+A gap still remains in understanding the relationship between LEPs and the non-Markovian QMPE.

-In this Letter, we aim to address this theoretical gap.
-To achieve this goal, one first needs to generalize the concept of LEP to the non-Markovian dynamics, which can be realized by applying the so-called pseudomode master equation approach~\cite{PhysRevLett.120.030402}.
-This approach incorporates the non-Markovian effect through introducing some auxiliary pseudomodes.
-A similar idea is used in the hierarchical equations of motion method where the non-Markovianity is integrated into a number of auxiliary density operators~\cite{doi:10.1143/JPSJ.58.101,10.1063/5.0011599,PhysRevA.98.012110,PhysRevA.98.032116}.
-By doing so, the original non-Markovian dynamics, determined by a time-non-local equation of motion, is dynamically equivalent to a system-pseudomode Lindbladian evolution governed by an extended Liouvillian superoperators.
-Using this pseudomode master equation approach, we uncover a notable QMPE induced by non-Markovian LEPs, which are inaccessible under the traditional Born-Markovian approximation.
-Our study establishes a unified framework that bridges the connection between the LEPs and the QMPE within the framework of both Markovian and non-Markovian dynamics.
+In this Letter, we aim to address this gap.
+To achieve this goal, one first needs to generalize the concept of LEP to the non-Markovian dynamics, which has been realized by applying the pseudomode master equation approach~\cite{PhysRevLett.120.030402,PhysRevLett.123.090402,PhysRevA.55.2290}.
+This approach incorporates the non-Markovian effect through introducing auxiliary pseudomodes.
+A similar idea is used in the hierarchical equations of motion method where the non-Markovianity is integrated into auxiliary density operators~\cite{doi:10.1143/JPSJ.58.101,10.1063/5.0011599,PhysRevA.98.012110,PhysRevA.98.032116}.
+By doing so, the original non-Markovian dynamics becomes dynamically equivalent to a system-pseudomode Lindbladian evolution.
+Using this pseudomode master equation approach, we uncover a notable QMPE induced by non-Markovian LEPs, which are inaccessible under the Born-Markovian approximation.
+Our study establishes a unified framework that bridges the connection between the LEPs and the QMPE within both Markovian and non-Markovian dynamics.